 Key accomplishments:

 Sivak entered and built on the work of predecessor Todd Park and Susannah Fox has since taken on this role.
 Todd had built the Health Data Initiative and shaped other specific programs, which Sivak picked up and built into a formalized structure.
-Sivak launched the to house some of the early programs established under Park.
+Sivak launched the HHS IDEA Lab to house some of the early programs established under Park.
 The IDEA Lab functions as a wrapper for all innovation activities within HHS and works to create a space for employees to pilot, test, and grow innovative ideas.
-It is designed to solve cross-cutting departmental issues that significantly improve HHS’ business processes, products, services, or use of technology. [[crosslink Labs content]] Sivak launched several new programs that sit within the IDEA Lab including the and Entrepreneurs-in-Residence program, The HHS Ignite Accelerator functions as a way for staff to infuse startup approaches to their problem-solving and improve programs.
+It is designed to solve cross-cutting departmental issues that significantly improve HHS’ business processes, products, services, or use of technology. [[crosslink Innovation Labs content]] Sivak launched several new programs that sit within the IDEA Lab including the HHS Ignite Accelerator and Entrepreneurs-in-Residence program, The HHS Ignite Accelerator functions as a way for staff to infuse startup approaches to their problem-solving and improve programs.
 Innovative ideas are crowdsourced from employees, and the promising ideas are then funded as pilots.
-The program brings external talent into HHS for a tour-of-duty. [[crosslink V7 EIR case study and Accelerator content]]
+The Entrepreneur-in-Residence program brings external talent into HHS for a tour-of-duty. [[crosslink V7 EIR case study and Accelerator content]]

 How he led innovation:

 Sivak, in part, saw his role as helping to “reignite the flame” that initially brought people to work for the government.
-His goal was to help empower them to instill change and to make them feel value and freedom again.
+[Sivak, B., in-person interview by Science and Technology Policy Institute, January 29, 2015]His goal was to help empower them to instill change and to make them feel value and freedom again.
 “Many who have been in government for a while feel that they are ‘stuck in a box with the lid closing,’” he observed.
-This may stem from a culture of responding to new ideas with a “no,” where potential solutions are met with reservation and a list of reasons why the problem is impossible to overcome.
+[Sivak, B., in-person interview by Science and Technology Policy Institute, January 29, 2015].This may stem from a culture of responding to new ideas with a “no,” where potential solutions are met with reservation and a list of reasons why the problem is impossible to overcome.
 This attitude is lethal for employee motivation and goes against many people’s intrinsic values (a sense of value, freedom, and skill development).
-Bryan emphasized measures that agencies could employ to concurrently change culture and processes :
+[Sivak, B., phone interview with Policy Design Lab, July 27, 2016.]
+Sivak emphasized measures that agencies could employ to concurrently change culture and processes: [Sivak, B., phone interview with Policy Design Lab, July 27, 2016.]]

 Realigning incentives: Organizations needs to be realigned to spark innovation, as the current incentive system encourages people to follow processes.
 Straying from the process in an attempt to innovate risks reprimand for not following an agency’s prescribed policies and procedures.
 This can oddly divorce outcomes from accountability—after all, if the project fails they can disavow responsibility since the individual in charge followed the predetermined procedure.